PanosTheo97/thesis-fitness-app/README.md

 ### Pods

 Thesis Fitness App uses a number of pods to simplify the development procedure.
 These are pods that I am familiar with and have used widely in my day to day development workflows. \
-The pods used are the following:
+Some major pods used are the following:

 * **Alamofire** - Handles data requests and Networking.
 * **ObjectMapper** and **SwiftyJson** - Used for JSON mapping.